 In recent years, the IPO process has been challenged as ever more companies chose to remain private for a longer time.
 Companies used to stay private between 4 to 6 years then most of them would go public.
 Nowadays, this pre-IPO period has expanded to 8 or 10 years.
 We note also fewer companies get listed.
 There were only 21 IPOs in 2019 on Euronext and Euronext Growth against 42 in 2015 for example.
+This article will breakdown on how technology can improve private capital raising to continue private companies' growth.

 This creates a new challenge: how do private companies have access to a large enough pool of capital to continue to grow?